Mental Health

 • Hiking and Biking: Hit the trails and discover scenic landscapes while getting some exercise.

-• Picnic: Pack a basket with your favourite snacks and enjoy a meal surrounded by nature.
+• Picnicking: Pack a basket with your favourite snacks and enjoy a meal surrounded by nature.

 • Beach Days or Sledging: Relax by the waves or embrace the thrill of sledging down snowy slopes.

-• Explore Nearby Towns: Take a road trip to uncover hidden location gems in your area.
+• Exploring Nearby Towns: Take a road trip to uncover hidden location gems in your area.

-• Visit Museums or Galleries: Immerse yourself in art, history, or science at local cultural spots.
+• Visiting Museums or Galleries: Immerse yourself in art, history, or science at local cultural spots.

 • Seasonal Festivals: From pumpkin patches to music festivals, seasonal events are always a hit.